junxit/us-congress-bills-117/bill.md

         - **(I)** caused, directly or indirectly, by the acts or omissions of officers, employees, and contractors of the agency; or
         - **(II)** from any electronic system of records that is created or maintained by the agency pursuant to section 552a(e) of title 5, United States Code.
   - **(3)** *Publication of agency agreement* The Administrator shall publish an agency agreement entered into under this subsection on the same website as the electronic information sharing system established under this section.
-- **(e)** *Rule of construction* The sharing of disaster assistance information that is subject to the requirements of section 552a of title 5, United States Code, by disaster assistance agencies shall not—
+- **(e)** *Rule of construction* The sharing and use of disaster assistance information that is subject to the requirements of section 552a of title 5, United States Code, by disaster assistance agencies and block grant recipients shall not—
   - **(1)** be construed as a matching program for purposes of section 552a(a)(8) of such title; or
   - **(2)** be subject to the remaining computer matching provisions of section 552a of such title.
 - **(f)** *Definitions* In this section:
   - **(1)** *Applicant* The term “applicant” means—
     - **(A)** a person who applies for disaster assistance from a disaster assistance program; and
     - **(B)** a person on whose behalf a person described in subparagraph (A) has applied for disaster assistance.
+  - **(2)** *Block grant recipient* The term “block grant recipient” means a State, local government, or Indian Tribe that receives assistance through the disaster assistance program described in paragraph (5)(B)(i).
-  - **(2)** *Disaster assistance agency* The term “disaster assistance agency” means—
+  - **(3)** *Disaster assistance agency* The term “disaster assistance agency” means—
     - **(A)** the Federal Emergency Management Agency;
     - **(B)** the Department of Housing and Urban Development;
     - **(C)** the Small Business Administration;
-    - **(D)** the Department of Agriculture; and
+    - **(D)** the Department of Agriculture;
     - **(E)** any other Federal agency that the Administrator permits to use the electronic information sharing system under subsection (d).
-  - **(3)** *Disaster assistance information* The term “disaster assistance information” includes any personal, biographical, geographical, and financial information that a disaster assistance agency is authorized to collect, maintain, share, or use to process an application for disaster assistance or otherwise carry out a disaster assistance program.
+  - **(4)** *Disaster assistance information* The term “disaster assistance information” includes any personal, demographic, biographical, geographical, financial information, or other information that a disaster assistance agency or block grant recipient is authorized to collect, maintain, share, or use to process an application for disaster assistance or otherwise carry out a disaster assistance program.
-  - **(4)** *Disaster assistance program* The term “disaster assistance program” means—
+  - **(5)** *Disaster assistance program* The term “disaster assistance program” means—
     - **(A)** any program that provides assistance to individuals and households under title IV or title V of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5170 et seq.); and
     - **(B)** any other assistance program carried out by a disaster assistance agency that provides assistance to an individual, household, or organization related to a major disaster or emergency declared under sections 401 or 501 of such Act, including—
-      - **(i)** disaster assistance, long-term disaster recovery, post-disaster restoration of infrastructure and housing, post-disaster economic revitalization, and pre-disaster mitigation under title I of the Housing and Community Development Act of 1974 (42 U.S.C.
+      - **(i)** assistance for activities related to disaster relief, long-term recovery, restoration of infrastructure and housing, economic revitalization, and mitigation that are authorized under title I of the Housing and Community Development Act of 1974 (42 U.S.C.
 5301 et seq.);
       - **(ii)** any loan that is authorized under section 7(b) of the Small Business Act (15 U.S.C.
 636(b)); and
       - **(iii)** the distribution of food benefit allotments as authorized under section 412 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5179) and section 5(h) of the Food Stamp Act of 1977 (7 U.S.C.
 2014(h)).

 ## § 3.
 Universal application for individual assistance

-- **(a)** *Universal application* The Administrator of the Federal Emergency Management Agency shall develop and establish a universal application for Federal disaster assistance for individuals in areas impacted by emergencies or disasters.
+- **(a)** *Universal application* The Administrator of the Federal Emergency Management Agency shall develop and establish a universal application for direct Federal disaster assistance for individuals in areas impacted by emergencies or disasters.
 - **(b)** *Consultation and support*
   - **(1)** *Consultation* In carrying out this section, the Administrator shall consult with the following:
     - **(A)** The Director of the Office of Management and Budget.